 However, North did get some voice work in The Pebbles and Bamm Bamm Show and starred in the teen exploitation movie The Teacher in 1974.
 Yet, he quickly became disillusioned with Hollywood and basically stopped acting altogether.

 Since the mid-eighties, his only credits have been as himself both on an episode of The Simpsons and in Dickie Roberts: Former Child Star.
-After the suicide of a friend and fellow child star Rusty Hamer, North opened up about the abuse he received on the set of Dennis the Menace, and now is a part of the organization A Minor Consideration, where he helps counsel child stars dealing with the same pressure and problems he faced growing up.
+After the suicide of a friend and fellow child star Rusty Hamer, North opened up about the abuse he received on the set of Dennis the Menace by his aunt, who was his guardian there, and now is a part of the organization A Minor Consideration, where he helps counsel child stars dealing with the same pressure and problems he faced growing up.

 5. Lisa Loring